Site notifications

 COVID-19 is a highly contagious respiratory disease.
 It spreads through respiratory droplets and airborne particles.
 It can be serious, especially for certain groups.
 Getting vaccinated is the best protection.
 We monitor and report on national data and provide guidelines to minimise the risk.

-• Dengue virus infection
+• Dengue

 Dengue is caused by a virus that spreads to people through bites from infected mosquitoes.
 Preventing mosquito bites is the best protection.
-We monitor and report on dengue in our community, including national case numbers and trends.
+We support national monitoring of dengue.
 We provide guidelines to minimise the risk.

 • Ebola virus disease